-Complete a CalHR 682 - Account Enrollment Form - PDF and give it to your Personnel/Payroll Office.
-For your deduction to be effective for the current pay period, your enrollment form must be processed and forwarded to the State Controllers Office (SCO) Miscellaneous Deduction Unit by the 10th of the month.
+Complete a CalHR 682 - Account Enrollment Form and give it to your departmental personnel office.
+For your deduction to be effective for the current pay period, your enrollment form must be processed and forwarded to the State Controller's Office (SCO) Miscellaneous Deduction Unit by the 10th of the month.

-You can deduct your actual cost of parking, up to $255/month, for the 2017 tax year.
+You can deduct your actual cost of parking, up to $300 per month, for the 2023 tax year.

 No. Participants in the Program are not charged an administrative fee.